Staff Directory

 Awards and experiences: Was chosen to attend the 2012 Presidential Debate (town-hall format) at Hofstra University, selected as one of 5 finalists for USA Today’s Boys Basketball Coach of the Year in 2019

-What I love most about LuHi: The world can be a harsh place.
+What I love most about LuHi: As a teacher, the world can be a harsh place.
 LuHi is not.
 I’m truly blessed to work with faculty, staff, students, and families that understand our purpose.
 We support each other and treat each other with respect.
 Graduation day is always an emotional one, as I reflect on the growth that each student has shown during his or her LuHi career.

 Ms. Alex Calimopulos ’09